 From C. S. Lewis, The Four Loves (1960)

 Or if you are a more visual thinker, consider watching the Christianity Explored videos (each is only five to ten minutes long).
-For a more interactive experience, consider registering for Life Explored with the staff at All Soul’s, Langham Place.
+For a more interactive experience, consider registering for a Christianity Explored course near you.

 Then, take the next step.
-Pick up a copy of the Bible¹, ask for God’s help to understand His word and begin reading any one of the four gospels, perhaps the gospel of John.
+Pick up a copy of the Bible¹, ask for God’s help to understand His word and begin reading any one of the four gospels, perhaps the gospel of John, or the shorter gospel of Mark.

 Find a Christian friend to discuss it with you.
 Read the Westminster Confession of Faith, or the much shorter Westminster Shorter Catechism, or the almost as short Heidelberg Catechism, each of which helps encapsulate the Bible’s teaching.